Kathy OsborneIntegrative psychotherapist

 Discovering and honouring the possibility of hope, resilience and post-traumatic growth can be a defining moment in regaining power and agency for anyone in therapy.
 In this way, my approach will not only enable clients to have space to grieve and mourn what was lost or never there but will also celebrate what is: the tangible markers of post-traumatic growth, such as new ways of relating to others, the rediscovery of personal strengths, and a new found appreciation for life in general.

-I am an experienced body-worker, trained in Body Psychotherapy, Yoga Therapy for Mental Health (including Trauma Informed Yoga), Yoga Therapy for Special Needs, Mindfulness Meditation and Restorative Yoga.
+I am an experienced body-worker, trained in EMDR, Body Psychotherapy, Yoga Therapy for Mental Health (including Trauma Informed Yoga), Yoga Therapy for Special Needs, Mindfulness Meditation and Restorative Yoga.
 I feel that this embodied knowledge has given me a deeper understanding of unspoken communications, often called symptoms, that when acknowledged and understood can be the key to recovery.
 My way of working gives clients the opportunity to become more aware of their body, ultimately becoming clearer about the body and mind being part of one system.
 This reconnection can be the difference between feeling alive and vital instead of a sense of being dead inside or stuck.
 I may include Mindfulness and (Trauma Informed) Yoga within a psychotherapy session when appropriate.

 I continue to develop my professional skills and knowledge base, attending and running courses, workshops and reading up to date publications so that I consistently offer fresh and thoughtful therapeutic support to each person who chooses to work with me.
+I'm interested in Ecopsycholoy and in walking and talking as a way of taking Psychotherapy out of the therapy room.
+I'm also interested in creative writing as therapy and recently completed a course at Cambridge University with Distinction.

 Issues often worked with